Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Proposed Method

 \section{Proposed Method}

-The analytic solution of the general problem outlined in Section \ref{problem-definition} is often difficult.
-Additionally, finding the global minimum numerically can be time-consuming, particularly for systems with high dimensions.
+The analytic solution to the general problem outlined in Section \ref{problem-definition} is often difficult.
+Additionally, finding the global minimum numerically can be time-consuming and likely infeasible, particularly for nonlinear systems with high state dimensions.
 Therefore, we propose a method that finds feasible solutions, even if they may not be globally optimal.
 To accomplish this, we utilize the \ac{ddp} framework \cite{Jacobson1970}, which iteratively solves sub-optimization problems in the backward pass and generates a new trajectory in the forward pass based on the found optimal policy, in order to approach a local optimum.

 To account for constraints imposed on the system, whose states lie in the tangent bundle of a matrix Lie group, we optimize an augmented Lagrangian function that combines trajectory cost with constraint penalties.
 The approach involves lifting the problem to the Lie algebra in the backward pass by computing the gradient of the cost function within the corresponding Lie algebra, and retracting back to the manifold in the forward pass by integrating the dynamics using the optimal policy obtained in the backward pass.